Fox-Sky: U.K. regulator says government should block deal

 21st Century Fox said in a statement Tuesday that it was "disappointed" by the CMA's provisional findings and would continue to engage with the regulator.

 There was some good news for the companies, however.
-The regulator, which had been asked to examine Fox's "genuine commitment to broadcasting standards," said that it was not concerned about the issue.
+The regulator, which had been asked to examine Fox's "genuine commitment to broadcasting standards," said that it was not concerned about that issue.

 Sky shares jumped by more than 3% in London.